HMS Chesterfield (1745): Strategic rationale

-The concept of 40 and 44-gun fifth rate ships such as Chesterfield had been developed in the seventeenth century when the Royal Navy was principally deployed in short-range operations in the English Channel and adjacent waters.
+The concept of 40- and 44-gun fifth rate ships such as Chesterfield had been developed in the seventeenth century when the Royal Navy was principally deployed in short-range operations in the English Channel and adjacent waters.
 Chesterfield was one of the last to be constructed before Admiral Anson's 1751 reforms introduced a new class of 74-gun vessels as the minimum size for a ship of the line and promoted development of small fast frigates of around 32 guns to chase the enemy close to shore.
-Under these reforms a 44-gun fifth-rate such as Chesterfield became an anachronism: too small to be effective in the line of battle but too slow to pursue opposing frigates or privateers.
+Under these reforms a 44-gun fifth-rate such as Chesterfield became an anachronism: too small to be effective in the line of battle and too slow to pursue opposing frigates or privateers.
 Instead, the impetus for Chesterfields construction was Admiralty's realisation that too few middle-sized vessels were available to protect merchant convoys and conduct routine patrols in the Channel, the Mediterranean and off the coast of Africa.
 Many existing fifth-rate vessels were also derelict: of the nineteen listed as being in service in 1739 only seven were seaworthy with another five salvageable after major repairs.
 The dearth of convoy escorts was so severe that in 1741 Admiral Thomas Mathews complained that he was using 70-gun ships of the line simply to guard Mediterranean trade.
 Vessels such as Chesterfield were urgently needed to alleviate this shortfall and allow larger vessels to resume other roles.

 However her antiquated design left Chesterfield at a disadvantage even for escort and patrol.
 The 44-gun fifth-rates such as Chesterfield were top-heavy with a tendency to roll in bad weather.
 In addition the lower deck gunports were too close to the waterline and could not be opened in rough seas for fear of flooding the ship.
 In approving the designs, Admiralty argued that a slightly wider hull gave greater room for crews to work any accessible guns while the enclosed upper deck reduced exposure to enemy small arms fire in close combat.
 Despite these modifications, naval historian John Charnock suggests that the vessels of Chesterfields group were built more from a sense of tradition than from coherent strategic thinking, and indeed were "the worst vessels which, at that time, composed any part of the British navy."
-Only two new 44-gun fifth rates were constructed after 1750.
-By 1771 more than 80 per cent of the Navy's 44-gun fleet had been put out of service.
+Only one new 44-gun fifth rate was constructed between 1750 and 1770, though the concept was later revived to suit the specialised needs of coastal warfare in the American Revolutionary War.